-Campground is open for the season.
+Campground is closed for the season.
 Due to the rain and snow, the road to Kents Lake may be very muddy and slick.
 When driving this road be very careful.

 A campground host is generally available.
 Good hunting, fishing, hiking and spectacular scenery is in the area.
 Winter activities in this area include ice fishing and snowmobiling.
 Kents Lake is approximately 50 acres in size and suitable for small fishing boats and canoes.
 Brown, brook tiger and rainbow trout are catchable from a small boat or from the shoreline.
 Vegetation in the area consists mainly of aspen and fir.
 Facilities: Kents Lake Campground has 28 single-family campsites and 2 multiple-family campsites.
 Sites vary from back-in to pull throughs and will accommodate trailers from 24 to 60 feet long.
 All units have grills and/or fire rings and tables.
 An old rock building can be used for programs or shelter.
 ATV: There is NO ATV access to this campground.
 ATV(s) must be trailered to the trailheads.